mroy31/pynetem/docs/source/usage.rst

     -c FILE, --conf-file FILE
                             Specify a custom conf file
-    -v, --version         Display pynetem version and exit -d, --debug           Log more debug information
+    -v, --version         Display pynetem version and exit -d, --debug           Log more debug informations
     --new                 Set to create a new project --no-start            Do not start the project at launch --clean               Clean the netem env
     --pull                Pull docker images
-    --client-only         Connect to an launched pynetem-server
+    --client              Connect to an launched project
     -p P_NUMBER, --port P_NUMBER
                             Port number

 Client mode
 -----------